Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: Preliminary Concepts

-First of all, it seems reasonable to raise the doubt whether Fully Developed Turbulence in full three dimensions even exists.
-Certainly, flows can approach above $10,000$ Reynolds numbers, but it is doubtable whether the other defining characteristics of FDT, including the equilibrium state of an unchanging velocity field at $Re = \infty$ that is independent of viscosity, can evolve in a fully three-dimensional flow field.
-Furthermore, we recall that the Richardson cascade that inspired the notion of self-similarity, is primarily a 2D picture on the free surface of the fluid.
-It seems that 3D space has one too many degrees of freedom, while a limiting 2D free surface forces the fluid to self-organize via self-similarity.
-Thus we restrict our attention to the 2D free surface in our effort to model FDT, in the spirit of Chaotic Advection.
+Secondly, it seems reasonable to raise the doubt whether Fully Developed Turbulence in full three dimensions even exists.
+Certainly, flows can approach above $10,000$ Reynolds numbers, but it is doubtable whether the other defining characteristics of FDT, including the equilibrium state of a stationary velocity field at $Re = \infty$ that is independent of viscosity, can evolve in a fully three-dimensional flow field.
+It seems that three-dimensional space has one too many degrees of freedom, while a limiting two-dimensional free surface may force the fluid to self-organize via self-similarity.
+Thus we restrict our attention to eddy interaction on the free surface in our effort to model FDT, inspired by the principles of Chaotic Advection.

-Secondly, we point out the mathematically unreasonable effort of various other approaches, which attempt to model FDT via the Navier-Stokes Equations.
-The discussed energy bursts fuelling the erratic characteristic of intermittency, are clear signs of the non-smooth nature of the evolution towards FDT.
-The Navier-Stokes Equations however, require temporal differentiability of the velocity field, which does not hold by the observed phenomenon of intermittent evolution, summarized above.
-Therefore one has no choice mathematically, but to discard the Navier-Stokes Equations, in hope of a more fitting evolution equation, in line with the experimental picture of intermittent inertial evolution.

-Thirdly, we point out that prior to the advent of Chaotic Advection, potential flows had been considered to be useless for the study of turbulence.
-Yet ironically, potential flows share with FDT the characteristics of independence with respect to viscosity and time, both being steady flow fields.
-In fact for increasing Reynolds numbers, the Navier-Stokes Equations approach the inviscid Euler Equations, implying that the flow would converge to the inviscid solutions of Potential Flow Theory.
-Thus the Reynolds spectrum appears to be an ouroboros, similarly to the Riemann circle.

-Lastly, we point out that in the discussion of Chaotic Advection, we have not introduced the standard mathematics in full, generally employed in the theory.
-This is partly because we find the existing methods to be suboptimal for actualizing the potential in its concepts, and partly because the theory in its current form is often intuitive and in need of a rigorous mathematical language.
-So we feel that the theory needs a complete reformulation unifying the Aref and Ott directions in the spirit of Wiggins, which is one of our goals in this paper.
+Lastly, note that the standard mathematics generally employed in the theory of Chaotic Advection have not been detailed here.
+This is partly because the author finds the existing methods to be suboptimal for actualizing the potential in its concepts, and partly because the theory in its current form is often intuitive and in need of a rigorous mathematical language.
+The author feels that it needs a reformulation unifying the Aref \cite{ba00034, ba00035} and Ott \cite{ba00038} directions, in the spirit of Wiggins \cite{ba00043}.

-So to project our intentions, the model to be presented shall employ the methods of Optimal Transport Theory to reformulate in a new language the theory of Chaotic Advection, in the setting of Potential Flows, with the purpose of creating an exact geometrical model for the evolution towards the final steady equilibrium state of Fully Developed Turbulence.